-7.1 DISPUTES BETWEEN COUNCILLORS
+7.1 DISPUTES BETWEEN COUNCILLORS - COUNCILLOR CONDUCT REFERENCE GROUP

 - 7.1.1 Councillors are mindful that having and expressing differing and sometimes opposing views is a normal function of the process of democratic local government.
 Sharing and expressing these different views leads to informed and well considered debate.
-All Councillors have the right to influence the decisions made by Council through this debate. - 7.1.2 While all Councillors will endeavour to foster and encourage positive and productive interactions at all times, conflict and/or disputes may emerge when the differences between Councillors become personal or the behaviour of Councillors towards each other is of a nature that threatens the effective operation of Council's decision-making process. - 7.1.3 Before commencing any formal conflict/dispute resolution process, Councillors who are parties to any disagreement have an individual and collective responsibility to try every avenue possible to resolve
+All Councillors have the right to influence the decisions made by Council through this debate. - 7.1.2 While all Councillors will endeavour to foster and encourage positive and productive interactions at all times, conflict and/or disputes may emerge when the differences between Councillors become personal or the behaviour of Councillors towards each other is of a nature that threatens the effective operation of Council's decision-making process. - 7.1.3 Before commencing any formal conflict/dispute resolution process, Councillors who are parties to any disagreement have an individual and collective responsibility to try every avenue possible to resolve such conflict or disputes in-house in a courteous and respectful manner to prevent them from further escalating, including escalating concerns to the Councillor Conduct Reference Group which may be convened and will operate in accordance with the Terms of Reference contained in Appendix B.

-- such conflict or disputes in-house in a courteous and respectful manner to prevent them from further escalating. - 7.1.4 A conflict or dispute may arise between two individual Councillors, between one Councillor and another Councillor or group of Councillors or between two or more different groups of Councillors.
-The following conflict/dispute resolution procedure will apply regardless of the dynamics and numbers involved. - 7.1.5 Council's conflict resolution procedure comprises: - (a) Internal Mediation (Optional); - (b) External Mediation (Optional); and - (c) Internal Resolution Procedure by Independent Arbiter (Mandatory).
+- 7.1.4 A conflict or dispute may arise between two individual Councillors, between one Councillor and another Councillor or group of Councillors or between two or more different groups of Councillors.
+The following conflict/dispute resolution procedure will apply regardless of the dynamics and numbers involved. - 7.1.5 Council's conflict resolution procedure comprises: - (a) Referring matter to the Councillor Conduct Reference Group;

+(a)(b) Internal Mediation (Optional);

+(b)(c) External Mediation (Optional); and - (c)(d) Internal Resolution Procedure by Independent Arbiter (Mandatory).